For me, visiting a nail salon is not an option. That’s because I have a painful and “incurable” nerve disease.

 Instead, I keep my feet smooth with various home remedies, including an easy-to-use electronic foot file.
 This works better at keeping my skin smooth than anything else I’ve tried.

-In addition to avoiding toxins, I’m also saving a lot of money.
+In addition to avoiding toxins, I also save a lot of money.

 Many women go for regular pedicures to keep their feet smooth.
 However, this is a luxury you may not be able to afford, at least on a regular basis.